-The Handbook's examination of IHRL, IHL and ICL reveals considerable similarities in their protective role and demonstrates how they can work together as a strong framework of protection.
-Yet there are also gaps where protection is lacking, there is confusion or inconsistency, or the mechanisms for remedies are unavailable.

-This examination in the Handbook also clarifies the extent and type of legal obligations with which States - and sometimes other entities - should comply.
+The Handbook's examination of IHRL, IHL and ICL reveals a considerable amount of similarities in their protective role and demonstrates how they can work together as a strong framework of protection for education.
+This examination in the Handbook also clarifies the extent and type of legal obligations to which States - and sometimes other entities - should comply.
 It also highlights the need for increased attention to such obligations by States, non-State groups, civil society and others to ensure their appropriate and effective implementation within States.

-THE THREE LEGAL REGIMES
+THE INTERNATIONAL LEGAL FRAMEWORK

-The three legal regimes considered by the Handbook are distinct, however, they each contain rules that protect education directly, or protect the conditions necessary for education to exist, such as the protection of the lives of students and education staff, and the protection of educational facilities.
+The three legal regimes considered by the Handbook are distinct.
+They each contain rules that protect education directly, or protect the conditions necessary for education to exist, such as the protection of the lives of students and education staff, and the protection of educational facilities.